Ivo-Balbaert/vscode-cone/README.md

 # Cone-lang README

-This is a VScode extension to support developing in the [Cone Programming Language](https://cone.jondgoodwin.com/).
+This is a VSCode extension to support developing in the [Cone Programming Language](https://cone.jondgoodwin.com/).

+Use Dark color themes (see File, Preferences, Color Theme)for the best experience.

 ![](images/pegicon.png)